rkwitt/teaching/WS2425/CV/PS/README.md

 ## Grading

 Grading is based on solving programming assignments related to computer vision topics.
-Solutions are handed-in online as Python files and will be **automatically** graded.
+Solutions are handed in online as Python files and will be **automatically** graded.
 You will also have the possibility to assess your solutions on your own to check if they are correct.
 Assignments are published in the form of exercise sheets.
-For each exercise sheet there exists a seperate GitHub repository that explains what needs to be done (in particular, a `README.md` file in each repo).
+For each exercise sheet there exists a separate GitHub repository that explains what needs to be done (in particular, a `README.md` file in each repository).

 ### Automatic grading

 Automatic grading is done via [Otter-Grader](https://otter-grader.readthedocs.io/en/latest/).
-Each assignment will have a automatic tests assigned to it (which you can also run on your own) that will be run by me once the deadline for an exercise sheet has passed. *We will go through an example in the first PS*.
-To setup your environment so that you can start working on the assignments, I have provided an exemplary setup below (adjust to your system).
+Each assignment will have automatic tests assigned to it (which you can also run on your own) that will be run by me once the deadline for an exercise sheet has passed. *We will go through an example in the first PS*.
+To set up your environment so that you can start working on the assignments, I have provided an exemplary setup below (adjust to your system).

 ## Preliminaries

 I do recommend a setup using [Anaconda Python](https://www.anaconda.com/products/individual).
-Below is a short how to install Anaconda + PyTorch on a Mac OS X system, including some dependencies (the setup on Linux and Windows systems is pretty similar and very good resources can be found online).
+Below is a short guide on how to install Anaconda + PyTorch on a Mac OS X system, including some dependencies (the setup on Linux and Windows systems is pretty similar and very good resources can be found online).

 ### Download and install Anaconda